MBaldessari77/blog/_posts/2017-02-10-continuos-integration-static-code-analisys.md

 We chose [JSHint](http://jshint.com/about/) as Static Code Analysis Tool (see also [List of tools for static code analysis](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis))

-2. Install jshint with npm
+2. Install jshint with npm follow [Download and install] instructions (http://jshint.com/install/)

 ```
 npm install -g jshint
 ```

-3. Configure task in Gruntfile.js on the Web Site folder project
+3. Personalize task in Gruntfile.js located in the Web Site folder project

 ```javascript
     ...